Lok Bhavan, Bhopal

-Raj Bhavan (राज भवन, translation: Government House) is the official residence of the governor of Madhya Pradesh.
+Lok Bhavan formerly Raj Bhavan (राज भवन, translation: Government House) is the official residence of the governor of Madhya Pradesh Mangubhai Patel.
 It is located in the capital city of Bhopal, Madhya Pradesh.

 History

 In 1880, Sultan Shah Jahan, Begum of Bhopal constructed the present Raj Bhavan as a place of stay for the British officers.
 It was initially named Lal Kothi.
 Thus, 1880 onwards, Lal Kothi became the official residence of the British Political Agents posted at Bhopal.

 Commissioner Period

 On 1 June 1949 Bhopal was merged with the Union of India ending the princely rule of 250 years.